hardwarelayer/tientn-jboard-game/README.md

     [Done] 17. improve: deduct jCoin if use QUESTION_MARK on WordMatch, deduct jCoin if submit invalid combination

-    18. new feature: use jCoin to trade on virtual crypto market (use real market data)
+    18. pending feature: use jCoin to trade on virtual crypto market (use real market data)

     [Done] 19. add drawing effects for territory burning in recent battle

+    [Fixed] 20. cannot generate full news on place/production deployment in case of multiple units

+    [Done] 21.
+Add first weak Ai (Tien1Ai), with mobilization trigger value, free purchase and deployment/place on conditions

+    [Done] 22.
+First JBG Ai, which is hybrid (both hard and easy), add condition for Ai to focus on neccessary move/moves only, reduce exec time

 ------------------